FyraLabs-Graveyard/pungi/doc/configuration.rst

     in your new compose.

 **signed_packages_retries** = 0
-    (*int*) -- In automated workflows a compose may start before signed packages are written to disk.
-In such case it may make sense to wait for the package to appear on storage.
-This option controls how many times to retry looking for the signed copy.
+    (*int*) -- In automated workflows, you might start a compose before Koji has completely written all signed packages to disk.
+In this case you may want Pungi to wait for the package to appear in Koji's storage.
+This option controls how many times Pungi will retry looking for the signed copy.

 **signed_packages_wait** = 30
-    (*int*) -- Interval in seconds for how long to wait between attemts to find signed packages.
-This option only makes sense when ``signed_packages_retries`` is set higher than to 0.
+    (*int*) -- Interval in seconds for how long to wait between attempts to find signed packages.
+This option only makes sense when ``signed_packages_retries`` is set higher than 0.

 Example